 Campers with varying experiences can work with an array of tools.
 Tools and platforms used in past workshops include Scratch (perfect for beginners), Stencyl (great for 2D platformers and top-down games), Kodu (for campers interested in 3D game design), StarLogo (for campers who like 3D level and terrain design), Gamemaker, as well as Unity with Playmaker, a more advanced 3D platform for experienced game designers, used in professional settings across the globe.
 More experienced campers and returning campers will delve deeper into these tools or experience new platforms for designing games.
 There is an endless amount to learn when designing games!
 Working together, all campers will develop the story, game mechanics, characters, backgrounds and other elements of their video games.
 All campers can take home their games and continue creating their games back home!

-Campers will use critical thinking skills in order to understand the mechanisms and the signs and symptoms of common (and some not so common) medical problems, as well as the critical tools and technology that are used to make a correct diagnosis.
+Campers will learn animal science, use critical thinking skills in order to understand the mechanisms and the signs and symptoms of common animal medical problems and injuries, as well as the critical tools and technology that are used to make a correct diagnosis.

-Using both basic and advanced principles and practices of medicine, campers will explore different body systems and anatomy relevant to real medical scenarios, and understand how diseases work, how the body responds to illness, as well as ways in which eating/exercise habits may affect our health.
-Campers will be presented with patient cases that will lead them to discover the human body using modern technology and real-life samples.
+Using both basic and advanced principles and practices of medicine, campers will explore different animal systems and anatomy relevant to real medical scenarios, understand how diseases work, how and how vets treat them.
+Campers will be presented with cases that will lead them to explore the animal kingdom using modern technology and real-life examples.
+They will look at animals through many lenses – sometimes literally!
+Obtain a medical history, conduct a physical exam and use authentic veterinary tools to diagnose and treat animals just like our vets do every day.

 Expand your problem-solving toolkit with imagination and empathy this summer in Operation Impact.
 This summer learn how STEM is a gateway to repairing the world.
 Use your skills in science, technology, and engineering to be a social entrepreneur, someone who creates innovative solutions, products, and businesses to solve our most pressing challenges.
 Others have done it!
 Neha Juneja, Co-Founder of Greenway Grameen Cookstoves, Jeffrey Hollender from Seventh Generation, Ziv Aviram from OrCam, Mitchel Resnick from Scratch, and Reshma Saujani from Girls Who Code, just to name a few!